History of the Jews in the Czech lands

-The history of the Jews in the Czech lands, which include the modern Czech Republic as well as Bohemia, Czech Silesia and Moravia, goes back many centuries.
+The history of the Jews in the Czech lands, historically the Lands of the Bohemian Crown, including the modern Czech Republic (i.e. Bohemia, Moravia, and the southeast or Czech Silesia), goes back at least 1,100 years.
 There is evidence that Jews have lived in Moravia and Bohemia since as early as the 10th century.
-As of 2021, there were approximately 2,300 Jews living in the Czech Republic.
+Jewish communities flourished here specifically in the 13th, 16th, 17th centuries, and again in the late 19th and early 20th centuries.
+Local Jews were mostly murdered in the Holocaust, or exiled at various points.
+As of 2021, there were only about 3,000 Jews officially registered in the Czech Republic, albeit the actual number is probably as much as ten times higher.

+Jewish people constituted a minority group in the Czech lands.
+Their population fluctuated depending on the beliefs of the monarch.
+During the reigns of Přemysl Otakar II and Rudolf II, they were able to prosper, but also experienced exile under Maria Theresa and pogroms under Charles IV.
+The Jewish population improved during the Enlightenment, when Joseph II reigned, and in the 19th century, they gained equal rights and began assimilating with the majority.
+During World War II, the Nazis — who occupied part of Czechoslovakia — began the Holocaust, leading to the death of 80,000 Czech, Moravian and Silesian Jews.
+Under the Communist Party, their population dwindled, and they now make up only a fraction of their numbers after the Velvet Revolution.

 Jewish Prague

 Jews are believed to have settled in Prague as early as the 10th century.
-The 16th century was a golden age for Jewry in Prague.
-One of the famous Jewish scholars of the time was Judah Loew ben Bezalel known as the Maharal, who served as a leading rabbi in Prague for most of his life.
-He is buried at the Old Jewish Cemetery in Josefov, and his grave with its tombstone intact, can still be visited.
-According to a popular legend, it is said that the body of Golem (created by the Maharal) lies in the attic of the Old New Synagogue where the genizah of Prague's community is kept.
-In 1708, Jews accounted for one-quarter of Prague’s population.
+The 16th century was a "golden age" for Jewry in Prague.
+The city was called the "Mother of Israel" or "Jerusalem upon Vltava."
+One of the famous Jewish scholars of the time was Judah Loew ben Bezalel, known as the Maharal, who served as a leading rabbi in Prague for most of his life.
+He is buried at the Old Jewish Cemetery in Josefov, and his grave, with its tombstone intact, can still be visited.
+According to a popular legend, the body of Golem (created by the Maharal) lies in the attic of the Old New Synagogue where the genizah of Prague's community is kept.
+In 1708, Jews accounted for one-quarter of Prague's population.
+Both religiously and demographically, Prague's Jewry has had strong ties to the Jewish communities of Regensburg, Venice, Vienna, Kraków, as well as The Holy Land.

 Austro-Hungarian Empire

-As part of the original Czechoslovakia, and before that the Austro-Hungarian Empire the Jews had a long association with this part of Europe.
-Throughout the last thousand years, over 600 Jewish communities have emerged in the Kingdom of Bohemia.
-According to the 1930 census, Czechoslovakia (including Subcarpathian Ruthenia) had a Jewish population of 356,830.
+As part of interwar Czechoslovakia, and before that the Austro-Hungarian Empire, the Jews had a long association with this part of Europe.
+Throughout the last thousand years, more than 600 Jewish communities have emerged in the Kingdom of Bohemia, including Moravia.
+According to the 1930 census, Czechoslovakia, including Subcarpathian Ruthenia, had a Jewish population of 356,830.